Winvision/vsts-tasks/cosmosdb-tasks/Tasks/overview.md

 ## Release notes
 * 1.0.0 - Initial release
 * 1.0.9 - Added screenshots, fixed logging if no logging file name is specified
+* 1.0.10 - Fixed issue with query escaping
+* 1.0.15 - Added option to create the collection in the update collection action

 ## Compatibility